When Is Thanksgiving 2022, and Why Do We Celebrate It?

-For starters, Bradford probably wouldn’t recognize Thanksgiving 2021 as the same celebration he and his fellow Pilgrims held.
-The modern holiday is generally a gathering of loved ones sharing an epic feast.
+When many of us think of Thanksgiving, we think of the staples: turkey, pie (bonus points if you have Costco pumpkin pie on your table), loved ones and, for the sports enthusiasts, football.
+The modern holiday is generally a gathering of loved ones sharing an epic feast, after all.
 It’s rich with Thanksgiving traditions and has even spawned Friendsgiving, an offshoot of the holiday that’s celebrated with friends.

-This year, Thanksgiving falls on November 25, 2021.
-Unlike most major holidays, which are held on a specific date each year, Thanksgiving is scheduled to be on a specific day of the week: the fourth Thursday of November.
+This year, Thanksgiving falls on Nov.
+24, 2022.
+Unlike most major holidays, which are held on a specific date each year, Thanksgiving is on a specific day of the week: the fourth Thursday of November.

 When did Thanksgiving become a national holiday?